 ABOUT

-I'm an A-level student most passionate about how we can secure a positive long-term future for humanity.
+I'm an upcoming gap year student most passionate about how we can secure a positive long-term future for humanity.
 Most critical is ensuring that the emergence of potentially smarter-than-human AI systems occurs safely, minimising the risk of global catastrophe.
 Currently, I help others realise their potential for high impact, and their agency, through my work in Leaf's fellowship programmes, which aims to increase the amount of talented, thoughtful, and creative people working in various key cause areas.

 EXPERIENCE

-JUL 20241 — PRESENT
+JUL 2024 — PRESENT

-Dilemmas and Dangers in AI, Facilitator • Leaf
+Facilitator • Leaf

 MAY 2024 — AUG 2024